teodorstelian/Football-Simulator/README.md

 Features
 --------
 - Simulate a game between 2 teams based on their skill
-- Simulates a football league (Premier League, Bundesliga, Serie A, Ligue 1, La Liga) - Current version: Not all teams added
+- Currently 5 leagues implemented (Premier League, Bundesliga, Serie A, Ligue 1, La Liga)
+- Simulate a football league
+- Simulate a small version of each european cup (UCL, UEL, UECL)
 - Database that holds all the teams and history of seasons
+- Statistics for each team

 To be added
 -----------
-- Add more teams: Add all the teams in those 5 big leagues (currently between 2-4)
+- Add more teams and more leagues
-- Add european competitions (Champions League, Europa League etc)
+- Add better and bigger european competitions (Champions League, Europa League etc)
-- Add more leagues
 - Add better statistics for each team, league, competition
 - Add country cups
 - Add complete season simulation with all of the above combined